Friday, August 23, 2024

 Since the play is a backstage comedy, you can use your own bare stage as the set, adding only a few minor items like a table, chair, and two building columns.

-The props are fairly minimal as well, although there are two swordfights--one with real swords and one with sledgehammers and protest signs (trust me, it makes sense)--so you'll have to prepare for that.
+The props are fairly minimal as well, although there are two swordfights--one with stage swords and one with sledgehammers and protest signs (trust me, it makes sense)--so you'll have to prepare for that.

 Okay, enough jabbering.
 You want to read the full synopsis, don't you?
 Well, you can find that on the play's web page, along with a free script sample and ordering info.